Last updated: November 7, 2018

 Black seed oil, also called black cumin seed oil, is the oil derived by pressing or cold extracting the seeds from the Nigella sativa species.
-This variety is not related to the Cuminum cyminum species known as cumin.
+This variety is not related to the Cuminum cyminum species known as cumin, nor the cumin-related species Bunium bulbocastanum, also referred to as "black cumin."

-The herbaceous N. sativa plant is common to Mediterranean locations as well as southwestern Asian countries like India, Afghanistan and Pakistan.
+The herbaceous N. sativa seed plant is common to Mediterranean locations as well as southwestern Asian countries like India, Afghanistan and Pakistan.
 The ground seeds are a utilized spice in these regions, especially in Middle Eastern and Indian foods.
-They don't taste anything like "regular cumin" but have a pungent, bitter flavor that is normally combined with other spices.
+They don't taste anything like "regular cumin" but have a pungent flavor that is usually combined with other spices.

 Historical evidence of black seeds dates back to Ancient Egypt, often popularized as one of the found items in King Tut's tomb.
-Other references to the use of the seeds are noted by Hippocrates for digestive issues and in Bible text as the curative "black cumin."
+Other references to the use of the seeds are noted by Hippocrates for digestive issues and in Bible text as the curative "black cumin" or "ketzah."
 The pressed oil is also reported to have been one of Cleopatra's beauty secrets for the hair and skin.

 But what is black cumin seed oil and are its many claimed benefits based on truth or hype?